 They then ventured in various businesses such as soft drink dealing, poultry supply distributorship, and livestock raising.
-While these provided for the family, the business was taking up too much of their time and required more labor and capital.
+FLS-DBP in Pangasinan together While these provided for the family, the business was taking up too much PCC. of their time and required more labor and capital.